Sh1n0g1/ShinoLocker/ShinoLockerStub/README.md

 <IV>                 AES IV  (Base64)
 <FILEPATH>           File to encrypt/decrypt

-All parameters are mandantory and the order is stricted.
+All parameters are mandatory and the order is stricted.

 Example:
 ShinoLockerStub E VEFLRVNISVRFU0hJR0FXQQ== UkFUQUtFU0hJVEVTSElHQQ== C:\file.txt